Can You Eat Grapes While Pregnant?

-Grapes can help improve the quality of life for the mother and her health in the following ways
+Grapes can help improve the quality of the mother’s health in the following ways:

-- The magnesium content in grapes help combat muscle cramping
+- The magnesium content in grapes helps combat muscle cramping.

 - The water content and anti-inflammatory properties of grapes help combat both arthritis and asthma.

-- The hydrating ability of grapes ensure your lungs retain the right kind of moisture.
+- The hydrating ability of grapes ensures your lungs retain the right kind of moisture.